 Ensuring Children and Families are not left behind in Fathering Groups

-A focus on fathering in recent years highlights the importance of “being with”, providing support, relationship and parent education for men to develop in their roles as fathers (Bunston, 2013, Fletcher, 2003, Scott et al, 2013, Hoffman et al, 2017).
+A focus on fathering in recent years highlights the importance of ‘being with’ – providing support, relationship and parent education for men to develop in their roles as fathers (Bunston, 2013; Fletcher, 2003; Hoffman et al., 2017; Scott et al., 2013).
 Lifeworks, with funding from Communities for Children, have developed a group program for fathers with a strong emphasis on the father in the context of his family.
 One of the aims is to prevent family violence.
 In ensuring that children and partners are not left behind we maintain curiosity about the experience they have of his fathering style.
 This is achieved through reflection, wondering, parenting skill development, emotion and stress management.
-This program was evaluated over an eighteen month period, using qualitative and quantitative evaluation methods, a mixed method approach.
-The results indicated a positive shift in the experience of support, increased awareness and curiosity towards the child’s experience of being parented, improvement in child-father communication, an awareness and capacity to explore pathways for change in behaviours in relationships and a growing confidence in child-father interaction.
+This program was evaluated over an 18-month period, using qualitative and quantitative evaluation methods, a mixed method approach.
+The results indicated a positive shift in the experience of support, increased awareness and curiosity towards the child’s experience of being parented, improvement in child–father communication, an awareness and capacity to explore pathways for change in behaviours in relationships and a growing confidence in child–father interaction.

 The interventions and practices used to impact service delivery, help explore and understand children and partner’s experience of their world included:

 - understanding that it can be easier, less shameful and more accessible to ‘imagine’ a need for change when looking at behaviours through the child and partner’s experience

 - hearing individual child and partner stories and incorporating them into the group including a family genogram